 Initial game design and story

-Since the professor was in love with the idea of a gesture-controlled interface, Loom uses a keyboard friendly “distaff” musical system.
-You learn spells (drafts) to interact with items and people as you progress in the game and “level up” by earning new notes you can play.
-Each drafts has four notes that you have to remember and play on your staff, since the game doesn’t keep track of any the spells you’ve encountered.
-At the beginning you can backtrack and listen to the drafts again, but don’t count on it for the rest of the game.
-Most spells are random each time you start a new game too; should you want to save, restart and then go back, that would be a dead end.
-The manual encourages you to write everything down, as was customary back in the day and you’d be well advised to do the same now.
+Since Moriarty was in love with the idea of a gesture-controlled interface, Loom uses a keyboard friendly “distaff” musical system.
+The player will learn spells (drafts) to interact with items and people as they progress in game and “level up” by earning new notes that can be played.
+Each drafts has four notes that it is necessary to remember and play on the staff, since the game doesn’t keep track of any the spells encountered.

 Don Bluth meets Jim Henson